My name is Beth Buster. I own a pet sitting and dog walking company here in Louisville, KY and I have always loved companion animals and their people.

 He fed his dog first.

 That was the first time I had paid attention to the real "face" of homelessness.
 My eyes were opened and so was my heart.

 To this day I don't know who that young man was, or what his circumstances were.
 I never saw him again and I've looked for years for him.
-All I knew is that he was someone's son, brother or father.
-He was certainly loved and adored by his dog and the feeling seemed mutual.
-Knowing what I know now that little dog was probably the only true source of unconditional love and friendship that he had at that time...or maybe ever.
+He was almost certainly someone's son, brother or father.
+He was absolutely loved and adored by his little dog and the feeling seemed mutual.
+Knowing what I know now, his little dog was probably the only true source of unconditional love, companionship and friendship that he had at that time...or maybe ever.